 If you would like a taste of true Zen, a good place to start would be with Suzuki Roishi’s spiritual classic Zen Mind, Beginner’s Mind.

 There’s no turning back from the fact that Zen has acquired a “colloquial” meaning in modern life.
 Maybe it’s the zip and zing of the actual word “Zen” that is part of its allure.
 And, it conveniently rhymes with a whole range of other words making for ever so zingy blog titles.
 Chances are there will be many more blogs with “Zen” in their title and many other enterprises too.

-This is just a gentle reminder, amidst the frenetic activity of the blogosphere, let us not forget the profound and true meaning of Zen.
+This is just a gentle reminder, amidst the pull of popular trends, let us not forget the profound and true meaning of Zen.